Frequently Asked Questions

 Is there a free uplift offered for some collections?

-Archive boxes or books that can easily transported may, by agreement with Restore, qualify for free uplift.
+Archive boxes or books that can easily transported may, by agreement with Restore, qualify for free uplift from their services.
 The general rule is that, for archive boxes in easily accessible locations, if the uplift cost is less than 20% of the total rental cost over the length of term of the contract, a free uplift may be negotiated.
 Generally this means for contracts of more than one year.
-Larger and heavy objects and collections in labyrinthine buildings a long way from a loading area are not likely to be eligible as they need extra staff and equipment to get material out of the building safely.
+Larger and heavy objects and collections in labyrinthine buildings a long way from a loading area are not eligible as they need extra staff and equipment to get material out of the building safely.

 For more information contact: firstname.lastname@example.org.